Providence Talcum Powder Injury Lawyer

 Contact a Talcum Powder Injury Lawyer

 You do not have to suffer the consequences of talcum powder usage alone.
-The talcum powder injury lawyers at the Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd. understand the frustration and concern regarding unsafe products, and we know you should not take the blame for a defective or unsafe item.
+The Providence personal injury lawyers at the Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd. understand the frustration and concern regarding unsafe products, and we know you should not take the blame for a defective or unsafe item.
 To discuss the specifics of your case, contact us at (401) 751-8855 today.